github15k

 Spree Natively Supports the Complex Commerce Scenarios

 One of Spree’s defining strengths as an open-source eCommerce platform is that the hard problems of commerce are solved at the platform level, not punted to third-party plugins or custom code.
+Out of the box, Spree handles:

-Multi-store eCommerce.
+Multi-store operations.
 Run multiple storefronts from a single backend — each with its own domain, branding, catalog, and configuration — while sharing infrastructure and a unified admin dashboard.
 This is ideal for businesses managing regional storefronts, sub-brands, or distinct customer segments.

 Enterprise Edition: Purpose-Built Modules for Complex Commerce